 Ah, yes.
 I don’t think anybody noticed it during the shoot, there wasn’t any hilarity at that point in the film, and I think if you look at it carefully, if you freeze the frame around that point, you’ll see that actually some frames are missing.

 Yeah, I think I noticed that, just a little too jerky.

 Yeah, I think they just took out a couple of frames when the fly flew off, just to make the joke.
 I got a very nice review from Pauline Kayland who noted what a devoted actor I was to go through it, with eating the fly and all.

 So there you have it.
-The fly just flew away but those cheeky editors took a few frames out just to give us something to talk about years later.
+The fly just flew away, there was no bug in the mouth but those cheeky editors took a few frames out just to give us something to talk about years later.

 The Bearded Trio - The Site For Steven Spielberg, George Lucas and John Williams